 - Horse-drawn hayrides leave from the top of the hill beyond the Food Court.

-- Experience a rare and amazing collection: Two Horses Native Artifact collection and education on the knoll from 12.00 to 2.00 each day: stone arrowheads of various sizes and purposes, spear and knife heads, tools and sacred effigies.
+- Experience a rare and amazing collection: Two Horses Native Artifact collection and education from 12.00 to 2.00 each day: stone arrowheads of various sizes and purposes, spear and knife heads, tools and sacred effigies.
 Each item was hand knapped with flint, then meticulously sharpened with deer antler to a cutting edge, dating from 12,000 years ago to present.
 The collection is used for educational purposes in schools and community settings and shared by Walt Two Horses and Jetta Petrie

 - Stories with Day Lone Wolf on Saturday at 2.30